-There are 3 distinct sections with markedly different personalities above Buttonrock Preserve.
+There are 3 distinct sections with markedly different personalities as you work your way toward Buttonrock Preserve.

-Finally, the third part is the California Section.
 The rapids transition from manky broken rock to smooth granite bedrock.
 You'll know when to get out and scout as the gradient will pick up dramatically.
 The California Section is characterized by bedrock pool-drop rapids, one Class V right after another, all in a spectacular smooth granite canyon so unlike much of Colorado.
-There is a jeep trail in this section, greatly helping scouting and portaging.
-There are two bridges over the creek in this section, just below both of them are big drops that require scouting.
-The rapid after the first bridge (V+) splits around a giant boulder and into undercuts on both sides, most choose to portage.
-The jeep trail leaves the river after the second bridge, and the rapid just below (V)is tricky to portage(run the entrance and portage the main drop river left).
+There is a jeep trail in this section, on river left, greatly helping scouting and portaging.
+The first significant drop splits around a giant boulder and into undercuts on both sides, most choose to portage.
+The rapid just below the steapest section is tricky to portage(run the entrance and portage the main drop river left).
 There is a sieve at the bottom of this steep rapid, dangerous at low water.

 To get there: From Lyons head up Hwy 36 towards Estes Park.
 Look for small County Road 80 on the left and head up that until you get to the gate for the Buttonrock Preserve.
 Park at the far end of the lot away from the gate and leave a car that doesn't scream "paddler", this will help keep the rangers from looking for you.
 Head back down to Lyons and up Hwy 7 past the junction with Hwy 72.
 A few miles past Allenspark you will dip into the North Saint Vrain Valley, put-in at the bridge where Hwy 7 crosses the creek.
 Actually you should start your run by discretly portaging past the no-tresspassing signs on river left until you are below Cascade #1.